smartcontractkit/capabilities/README.md

 ## Code structure

-- Each package in the root folder creates (except `libs`) a binary that instantiates a **capability set** when added to the node through a `type="standardcapabilities"` job spec (**capability spec**).
+- With the exception of `libs`, each package in the root folder creates a binary that instantiates a **capability set** when added to the node through a `type="standardcapabilities"` job spec (**capability spec**).
 A capability set contains one or more capabilities that are centered around some functionality or shared resource, e.g., KV store, EVM chain, CRON, etc. So a KV store binary would instantiate `kvstore-read` action capability and `kvstore-write` target capability that shares an underlying KV store resource.
 - `libs` folder contains packages that are shared across capabilities.
 You should only create a package there if two or more capability sets need to share a dependency.

 ## Generating SDKs

-Each capability set should have a sub-folder that defines a JSON schema for each function call users can make.
-They may also contain a JSON schema for common definitions that many function calls use.

-Having a sub-folder allows the packages to live in isolation from the capabilities themselves.
-This is important for keeping WASMs small and only including the code that is needed.
-If the JSON schema is itself not generated from code, then the capabilities should make use of these types.
+Each new capability requires a corresponding SDK to be generated for it.
+This SDK can be used by workflow authors to write workflows using that capability in Go.

+The process for generating the SDK is:
+* Define the inputs and outputs of the calls that can be made to the capability set in JSON schema.
+This JSON schema should be located in the same directory as the relevant capability set.
+To ensure that any WASM binaries that depend on these SDKs remain small, we recommend placing this in a subdirectory which just contains the generated types.
+So, assuming a capability set in the `cron` directory, we recommend putting the JSON schema in `cron/croncap` for example.
+* Using the JSON schema, generate some native Go types.
+This is automated by means of a "gen file", and is described more below.

 ### gen file

-There must be a file to generate the types.
+We use a "gen file" to automate generating the Go structs from JSON schema.
+This will use `go generate` to automate the generation of the Go SDK from the JSON schema.

 It's recommended to put it in the JSON schema's directory so it's all together, but it will also work from the root of the capability.

 The latter may be useful if you have multiple versions of the capability, as one file can be used for all generations.